w3c/wai-media-guide/captions.md

 * Do not emphasize a word using all capital letters except to indicate screaming.

-#### Editing Content
+#### Be True to the Audio Content

-* Do not change or adapt or add to the text.
-For example, it is usually not appropriate to correct grammar or other mistakes.
+* **Do not change or adapt or add to the text**.
+Transcribe what is said accurately.
+   * For example, it is usually not appropriate to correct grammar or other mistakes.

-* Do not censor. ...captions should reflect the words that are spoken in the audio track.
-If objectionable words are used in the audio, the captions should show those words.
-If the audio is edited to obscure a specific word or phrase (e.g., "bleeped" audio), the captions should reflect the fact that a word or phrase has been obscured....
+   * Do not censor.
+For example, if objectionable words are said, include those in the captions.
+If the audio is edited to obscure a phrase (e.g., "bleeped" audio), reflect that in the captions, e.g., <em> --bleep-- </em>
+   * Do not provide additional clarifying information in the captions.
+(You can provide some in the transcript as appropriate.)

+* Level of detail:
-* For some content, such as legal depositions, transcribe everything verbatim, including things like "um" and repeated phrases.
+   * For some content, such as legal depositions, transcribe everything verbatim, including things like "um", "ah", and repeated phrases.

-* For most web content, it is acceptable to do light editing to make the captions easier to process.
-For example, if the speaker says:<br><em>I just got so frustrated (cough, cough) sorry – uhhh, oh yea - I got so frustrated with my computer.</em><br>
+   * For most web content, it is acceptable to leave out non-substantive text to make the captions easier to process &mdash; while adhering to the tips above.
+For example, if the speaker says:<br><em><strong>I just got so frustrated</strong> (cough, cough) sorry – uhhh what was I saying?..., oh yea - <strong>I got so frustrated with my computer.</strong></em><br>
 You can caption:<br>
-<em>I just got so frustrated with my computer.</em>
+<em><strong>I just got so frustrated with my computer.</strong></em>

-* If there is speech that is not relevant, it is usually best to indicate that it has been excluded from the captions.
+* If there is speech that is not at all relevant, indicate that it has been excluded from the captions.
 For example:<br>
-	<em>[participants discuss the weather while the presenter reboots his computer].</em>
+	<em>[participants discuss the weather while the presenter reboots his computer]</em>

+* If you cannot understand what is said, transcribe:<br>
+[unintelligible]

 * [@@ Do not caption the same, or nearly the same, information that is already shown onscreen. https://dcmp.org/learn/225 ]